Video by Nick Vonderau

 For Saori Yokoo, a junior international theatre production major from Tokyo, Japan, seeing Holiday Spectacular as a freshman was all it took for her to want to be a part of it.
 “I knew that I wanted to work it,” she says.
 “It’s a show that really just makes you fall in love with Christmas and the entire holiday season.”

-Working in the crew for the Holiday Spectacular gives students, especially ONU’s International Theatre Production majors, a high-impact learning opportunity that they may not experience otherwise.
+Working in the crew for the Holiday Spectacular gives students, especially ONU’s Theatre Design and Production majors, a high-impact learning opportunity that they may not experience otherwise.

 “This kind of experience is one that a lot of schools do not offer,” says Nils Riess, department chair of the Department of Communications and Theatre Arts.
 “Our students get to know what it is like in the real world where you would be doing this every week, taking down everything in a night and getting it packaged properly to send it somewhere else.”